 - (3) Avoidance of eating, drinking, smoking, and chewing (gum or tobacco) in the work area; and

 - (4) Potential exposures, such as family exposure.

 - (F) Additional safety hazards-Hazards encountered during abatement activities and how to deal with them, including:

 - (1) Electrical hazards;

 - (2) Heat stress;

 - (3) Air contaminants other than asbestos;

 - (4) Fire and explosion hazards;

 - (5) Scaffold and ladder hazard;

 - (6) Slips, trips, and falls; and

 - (7) Confined spaces.

 - (G) Medical monitoring-OSHA and EPA Worker Protection Rule requirements for physical examinations, including:

 - (1) Pulmonary function test,

 - (2) Chest x-rays, and

 - (3) Medical history for each employee.

 - (H) Air monitoring-Procedures to determine airborne concentrations of asbestos fibers, including:

 - (1) Descriptions of aggressive air sampling;

 - (2) Sampling equipment and methods;

 - (3) Reasons for air monitoring;

 - (4) Types of samples; and

 - (5) Interpretation of results.

-- (I) Relevant Federal, Arkansas, and local regulatory requirements, procedures, and standards, with particular attention directed at relevant EPA, OSHA, and State regulations concerning asbestos abatement workers.
+- (I) Relevant Federal, Arkansas, and local regulatory requirements, procedures, and standards, including but not limited to the items listed in Reg.
+21.1907, with particular attention directed at relevant EPA, OSHA, and State regulations concerning asbestos abatement workers.

-- (J) Establishment of respiratory protection programs.

-(K) Course review-A review of key aspects of the training course.
+- (J) Establishment of respiratory protection programs. - (K) Course review-A review of key aspects of the training course.